webix-hub/gitbook-webix-jet/chapter2.md

 this.$scope.show("./news");
 ```

-In this case the *news* subview will be loaded inside of the data view and the path *#!/top/start* will be changed into *#!/top/start/news*.
+In this case the *news* subview will be loaded inside of the "start" view and the path *#!/top/start* will be changed into *#!/top/start/news*.

 ## Working with menus